xuboyue1999/mmtrack/README.md

-# Visual and Memory Dual Adapter for Multi-Modal Object Tracking (CVPR under-review))
+# Visual and Memory Dual Adapter for Multi-Modal Object Tracking (CVPR under-review)
-This is the results of the paper "VMA: Visual Memory Adapter for Multi-modal Tracking".
+This is the results of the paper "Visual and Memory Dual Adapter for Multi-Modal Object Tracking".
 The code will be published when the paper is accepted

-The raw result can be download
+The raw result can be download now